 Measure 100 cc of the liquid (at 15° C) into a 100 cc graduated flask and pour into a distillation flask, rinsing the flask 3 times with a little water (no more than 35 cc total).
 Place about 5 cc of distilled water in the graduated flask where the distillate is received.
 Distill until about 95 cc have been collected and transfer the distillate to a second distillation flask with the sample bottle wash water.
 Alkalize the liquid with 12 drops of 50% sodium hydroxide solution and redistill in the same 100 cc bottle as before.
 Finally complete the volume at 100 cc and take the density using a pycnometer.

 [The redistillation seems a little neurotic.
-I would have though you would want the acids (neutralized before the second distillation) and possibly measure them because they somewhat represent potential alcohol.]
+I would have thought you would want the acids (neutralized before the second distillation) and possibly measure them because they somewhat represent potential alcohol.]

 Using tables showing the correspondence of densities and alcoholic strength, we will determine the proportion of alcohol provided by the molasses.
 The fermentative value will be the percentage of this practical yield relative to the yield that would have been obtained if the total reducers had been wholly processed into alcohol.
 This value can vary, for cane molasses, between 80 and 90%, according to Davis.